novicedev7291/personal-website/README.md

-This my personal website, go check it out link will be coming soon.
+This my personal website, go check it out link in description.